Optimal Sequential Contests: Introduction

 The paper also contributes to the contest design literature.
-Previous papers on contest design include \citet{glazer-hassin-88}, \citet{taylor-95}, \citet{che-gale-2003}, \citet{moldovanu-sela-2001,moldovanu-sela-2006}, \citet{wo-siegel-2016}, and \citet{bimpikis-ehsani-mostagir-2017}, which have focused on contests with private information.
-In this paper I study contest design on a different dimension: how to disclose other players' efforts optimally to minimize or maximize total effort.
+Previous papers on contest design include \citet{taylor_digging_1995}, \citet{che_optimal_2003}, \citet{moldovanu_optimal_2001,moldovanu_contest_2006}, and \citet{olszewski_large_2016}, which have focused on contests with private information. \cite{halac_contests_2017} studied contest design in the presence of informational externalities when players learn about the feasibility of the project.
+In this paper I study contest design on a different dimension: how to optimally disclose other players' efforts, when players move sequentially, in order to minimize or maximize total effort.

-The paper is organized as follows. \Cref{S:model} introduces the model and discusses the main assumptions. \Cref{S:characterization} discusses the difficulties with the standard solution method, describes the approach introduced in this paper, and provides the characterization result. \Cref{S:information} gives the second main result, the information theorem, which shows that the total effort is increasing in information in a general sense.
-It also discusses the corollaries of the result, including its implications for optimal contests. \Cref{S:earlier_mover} studies earlier-mover advantage and \cref{S:largecontests} discusses large contests. \Cref{S:applications} analyses applications and policy implications of the results.
-Finally, \cref{S:discussion} concludes.
-All proofs are presented in the appendixes.
+Finally, similar connections between disclosures and subsequent actions have been found in other settings.
+For example, \cite{fershtman_dynamic_1991}, \cite{varian_sequential_1994}, and \cite{wirl_dynamic_1996} used a model of dynamic voluntary public goods provision to show that if contributions are adjusted after observing earlier contributions, this may increase the free-riding problem. \cite{admati_joint_1991} and \cite{bonatti_collaborating_2011} showed similar effects in dynamic team production problems.
+While the driving forces in these papers are similar to the discouragement effect studied herein, none of these works addressed higher-order effects and their implications for resulting equilibria.

+The paper also helps to explain empirical findings.
+For example, there is widespread empirical evidence of earlier-mover advantage in consumer goods markets.
+According to a survey by \cite{kalyanaram_order_1995}, there is a negative relationship between a brand's entry time and brand's market share in many mature markets, including pharmaceutical products, investment banks, semiconductors, and drilling rigs.
+For example, \cite{bronnenberg_brand_2009} studied brands of typical consumer packaged goods and found a significant early entry advantage.
+The advantage is strong enough to drive the rank order of market shares in most cities. \cite{lemus_dynamic_2021} used observational data and a lab experiment to study the impact of public leaderboards in prediction contests.
+They found that public leaderboards encouraged some players and discouraged others, but the overall effect was positive, improving the prediction contest's quality.